 The Environmental Protection (Duty of Care) Regulations state that compost material must be stored securely and kept safe from accidental spills or leaks.
-You shouldn’t allow liquids to escape into watercourses, and you must keep liquid waste in a sealed container for recycling or disposal.
+You must not allow liquids to escape into watercourses.
+You must keep liquid waste in a sealed container for recycling or disposal.

 If your land falls within an NVZ or groundwater SPZ, there may be additional rules that affect your waste and recycling.
-Find out more about NVZ and Groundwater Protection: Principles and Practice (GP3).
+Find out about:

 Fly-tipping on private land: landowner responsibilities

 Fly-tipping is the illegal dumping of liquid or solid waste on land or in water.
 It’s against the law to allow fly-tipping on your land as fly-tipped waste can harm human health or the environment.

 If you find waste dumped illegally on your land or water (for example in a river, stream, pond or ditch) you must:

 - arrange to remove the fly-tipped waste safely - see the waste duty of care code of practice

 - pay for the removal and disposal